immortalbean/wingrid/docs/1 - Window creation and properties.md

 **Returns:**

-	A boolean that states whether the window existed or not.
-If not, WinGrid raises a soft error (warning).
+>A boolean that states whether the window existed or not.
+If not, WinGrid raises a soft error (warning) to prevent possible crashes.

 **Return type:**

-	boolean
+>boolean

 # wingrid._Window.set_theme()